 - June: Street Milling and Repaving (In Progress).
 Once the concrete has had a few weeks to cure, the street will be milled and new asphalt will be installed.

 - June-July: Street Markings & Sign Installation (Not Started).
 After the street has been resurfaced with new asphalt, a separate crew will install the new street markings.
 Any new roadway signs will also be installed at this time or shortly thereafter.

 What is the purpose of this project?

 The purpose of this project is to improve mobility, safety, and access for all roadway users in conjunction with regular street maintenance.

 Regular street maintenance, including milling and resurfacing the roadway and repairing concrete, is funded from the City’s Street Reconstruction and Sidewalk Maintenance portions of the City’s Capital Improvement Program.
 Additional features, including upgrades to crosswalks, curb extensions, and bike lane improvements are funded from the Complete Streets section of the City’s Capital Improvement Program.

 What is the project timeline?

 Project initiation and planning began in Fall 2019.
-The design phase began in Summer 2020 and is expected to continue through Winter 2021.
-Project implementation will take place in Spring 2021.
-Community engagement is ongoing.
+Final design was completed in Spring 2021.
+Project implementation will begin in Spring 2021.